senthilthyagarajan/stencilled.me/content/post/2017-02-15-foursquare.md

 ![This is an image](createfsqapi.png)

 The idea was how to do it for many places across the country.
-So I decided to use R to scrap and clean the data.You can find the code here.
+So I decided to use R to scrap and clean the data.
+You can find the code here.

 ```r